 I am interested in methodological explorations, particularly related to participatory and other non-conventional methods.
-Currently, together with colleagues, we are organizing a space to exchange ideas and experiences around participatory methods and to think about what participation actually means in this context.
+Together with colleagues, we have organized several events to share ideas and experiences around participatory methods and to think about what participation actually means in this context.

 - Diana Mata Codesal, Concepción Maiztegi, Sónia Pereira, Edith Ulloa, Eztizen Esesumaga y Andrea López del Molino (2018) Walking around with a Camera.
 The Uses of Photography in Participatory Research and Social Intervention Processes / Con la Cámara a Cuestas.
 Aportaciones de la Fotografía en Procesos Participativos de Investigación-Intervención.
 Forum: Qualitative Social Research 19(1): Art.
 14.

 - Sónia Pereira, Concepción Maiztegi and Diana Mata Codesal (2016) Transformative Looks.
 Practicing Citizenship through Photography.
 Journal of Social Science Education 15(4): 14-2.

 After the 2016 project on photowalks, I am also starting to reflect on the potentialities of group walking as a relevant research technique.

 During 2016 three Photowalks were carried out in a peripheral neighbourhood of Barcelona.

 This participatory research technique combines the input of photography to focus and elicit meanings, in the context of the togetherness and mutual knowledge creation bring about by walking in a group.